Max Brod: Music

 Brod's musical compositions are little known.
-They include songs, works for piano and incidental music for his plays.
+They include songs, works for piano, and incidental music for his plays.

-He is better known for helping bring composer Leoš Janáček to public attention, by giving an opera of his a highly favourable review in a Berlin newspaper, translating some of his operas into German, and writing the first book on Janáček (first published in Czech in 1924).
+He is better known, as a music critic, for helping bring composer Leoš Janáček to public attention by giving an opera of his a highly favourable review in a Berlin newspaper, translating some of his operas into German, and writing the first book on Janáček (first published in Czech in 1924).

 Brod also translated some of Bedřich Smetana's operas into German.
 He authored a study of Gustav Mahler, Beispiel einer deutsch-jüdischen Symbiose, in 1961.

 Brod had studied orchestration under Alexander Uriah Boskovich.
 His book Die Musik Israels, first published in 1951, which introduced the term "Musica Yam-tikhonit" (Mediterranean music) to define a prominent style in Israeli concert music of the era, shortly before Boskovich published essays which provided an extended definition of this style.

 Awards and recognition

 In 1948, Brod was awarded the Bialik Prize for literature.
 In 1965, Brod was awarded the Honor Gift of the Heinrich Heine Society in Düsseldorf, Germany.

 In 1965, he was awarded the Austrian Decoration for Science and Art and was the first Israeli citizen to be awarded it.